 If you look at my list above, you’ll notice that a lot of what’s on there is rather basic.
 Most of it people consider a right or expect to have that as a minimum in our North American lives.
 But the truth of it is this: any of it can be stripped away at any moment.

 Living a simpler life has also helped me focus on those basics.
 It’s helped me realize it’s all I need, and the rest is just a bonus.
-Like beautiful clothes – they’re a bonus.
-And expensive scented candles, they’re a luxury.
+Beautiful clothes?
+They’re a bonus.
+Expensive scented candles?
+They’re a luxury.

 Focus on abundance, not lack.

-I can’t tell you how much this change in focus has affected my life and finances.
+I can’t tell you how much this change in perspective has affected my life and finances.
 I used to be an emotional spender and focused on all the things I didn’t have.
 So what happened?
-Yep, you guessed it — I tried to buy all.the.things.
+Yes, you guessed it — I tried to buy all.the.things.
 And what did I get for it?
 Lots and lots of debt.

 By focusing on abundance instead of lack, I was able to stop the cycle of accumulating more.
 I am now very intentional with purchases and what comes into my life.
 I loathe clutter.
 It stresses me out.
-So when I’m tempted by social media, or the latest celeb testimonial or blogger trend, I’m able to stop myself by focusing on what I do have.
+So when I’m tempted by social media or the latest celeb testimonial or influencer trend, I’m able to stop myself by focusing on what I do have.

-I’ll usually ask myself, do I need another one of X item?
+I’ll usually ask myself, do I need another one of X items?
 And the answer is usually no.